yard

 Step-by-step guide to growing peppers from seed, from choosing varieties and starting indoors to transplanting outside and avoiding common seedling problems.

 Pepper plants are slow starters, so getting them going from seed is all about timing and warmth.
 If you nail those two pieces, the rest is straightforward.
-This guide walks you from seed packet to sturdy transplants ready for the garden.
+Use this plan to move from seed packet to sturdy transplants ready for the garden.

 We will cover when to sow in your zone, exact soil mix, light setup, and how to harden plants off without shocking them.
 If you already start other vegetable seeds indoors, you can use the same basic setup with a few pepper-specific tweaks.